 Pampered from start to finish...once completed, they are a sweet and lasting comfort that are meant to touch your heart forever!

 I feel so blessed that I am able to choose in life, a path that I truly love and enjoy.
 I truly feel blessed with the God given talent to recreate a tiny lifelike keepsake baby for you.
 Encouraged by your delightfully written comments, I will continue to realize my goals.

-My babies are from a smoke free home and nursery and are not meant to be play toys for children.
+My babies are from a smoke and pet free nursery and are not meant to be play toys for children.
 They are Adult Collectible Reborn Babies for sale.
-They can have small "prop parts" that can be removed and swallowed by children!
+They may and can have small "prop parts" that can be removed and swallowed by children!
 They are for you to enjoy for the years to come...from my heart to yours!

-My babies are worldwide and never contain sand!
+My babies are worldwide and never contain sand, NEVER!

 REBORN SHOPPING: 101

 A FEW THINGS TO KNOW AND UNDERSTAND WHEN LOOKING FOR YOUR FIRST REBORN!

 For those that are new to reborn babies, welcome to the reborn world!
 Here are just a few hints when looking for your dream baby.